Why the ACA needs young people — and the looming 'death spiral' for health insurance

 Chloe Chalakani has a lot at stake in the health care fight at the heart of the government shutdown.

 Chalakani runs a small culinary business with her partner in the coastal town of Thomaston, Maine.
-As temperatures drop and her tourist business winds down, she's hitting her list of fall administrative tasks, including health insurance enrollment.
+As temperatures drop and the height of her busy tourist season winds down, she's hitting her list of fall administrative tasks, including health insurance enrollment.
 She uses CoverME.gov, the Affordable Care Act marketplace in Maine, also known as Obamacare.

 Her options for 2026 are looking grim.